luis198327/Personal-Trainer/README.md

 <!--Add links to all the resources used-->
 + [GitPod](https://www.gitpod.io/) - used as the development environment for my website.
 I also used Git for Version Control in the project.
 + [GitHub](https://github.com/) - used to store the projects code after being pushed from GitPod.
++ [Balsamiq](https://balsamiq.com/) - used to create the wireframes during the design process.
 + [Google fonts](https://fonts.google.com/) - used to import the 'Open Sans' and 'Montserrat' fonts into the style.css file which is used on all pages throughout the project.
 + [WebAim](https://webaim.org/resources/contrastche) - used to check the contrast of foreground and background text/colours to ensure they pass.
 + [Font Awesome](https://fontawesome.com/) - used to import icons into my website for social media links as an example.